 Step One: Squeeze the lime juice into a copper Moscow Mule mug or whatever alternative you have close at hand – enamelware mugs work well too – dropping in the spent rind.

 Step Two: Fill until overflowing with ice cubes and pour in the 50ml of vodka.

 Step Three: Finish with the 150ml of fiery Fever-Tree ginger beer and serve with a stirring rod.
 This makes the ginger beer three-quarter to a quarter of vodka.

 This mix of our strong and spicy ginger beer and vodka contains 2 units of alcohol.
 For a lower calories option switch in our Fever-Tree Refreshingly Light Ginger Beer which has 49% fewer calories than our original recipe.

 *Nutritional Information of vodka has been sourced from DrinkAware.com

 For more nutritional information of Fever-Tree products please refer to the product packaging.

 Mixers: Ginger Beer

-Spirits: Absolut Vodka, Belvedere Vodka, Grey Goose Vodka, Russian Standard Vodka
+Spirits: Absolut Vodka, Belvedere Vodka, Ciroc Vodka, Crystal Head Vodka, Finlandia Vodka, Grey Goose Vodka, Ketel One Vodka, Skyy Vodka, Tito's Vodka

 Tastes: Full-flavoured warmth